-In the digital age, you would think just having a robust online presence would be enough.
+Are tradeshows still relevant?
+In the digital age, you would think that just having a robust online presence would be enough.
 The cost of going to a tradeshow can add up.
 You have to have a tradeshow booth, graphics, travel expenses, promotion expenses and not to mention the time out of the office.

-However, socially engaging with current customers and potential customers are still important.
+However, socially engaging with current customers and potential customers is still important.
 Unexpected opportunities can sometimes present themselves on the show floor that just don’t happen when we are back at the office.
-Interpreting an email message can sometimes be difficult since you are not able to detect the importance of the message, body language, tone etc. Some of the complex designs brought to us by our customers are best discussed one on one.
+Interpreting an email message can sometimes be difficult since you are not able to detect the importance of the message, body language, tone, etc. Some of the complex designs brought to us by our customers are best-discussed one-on-one.
 Taking the time to travel to just one client across the country doesn’t always make sense.
 Being able to see multiple customers in one trip economically makes sense, especially if you are traveling 1400 miles from Franklin, Massachusetts to Minneapolis!